hambergerpls/bun-plugin-jsx-script-bundler/README.md

 }
 ```

-The scripts referenced in `src` attributes will be bundled to the `outDir` of the Bun.bundle config.
+The scripts referenced in `src` attributes will be bundled to the `outDir` of the Bun.build config.
 The `npm:` prefix is used to reference packages from the `node_modules` directory.
 The `https://` prefix is used to reference external scripts.
 Any other scripts referenced without the prefixes will not be bundled.

 Resulting output:
 ```